markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-zola/index.md

 +++
-title = "From cobalt.rs to gutenberg"
-date = 2018-03-28
+title = "From cobalt.rs to zola (née gutenberg)" date = 2018-03-28

 [taxonomies]
-tags = ["zola", "gutenberg", "cobalt", "cobalt.rs", "rust", "SSG", "static site", "generator", "migration", "conversion", "switch"] categories = ["default"]
+tags = ["zola", "cobalt", "cobalt.rs", "rust", "SSG", "static site", "generator", "migration", "conversion", "switch", "gutenberg"] categories = ["default"]

 [extra]
 has_hero = true
-image_alt = "Why I moved to gutenberg, a static site generator written in Rust"
+image_alt = "Why I moved to zola, a static site generator written in Rust"
 +++

-I wish I could have the features of both tools, but for now I will use gutenberg over cobalt.
+I wish I could have the features of both tools, but for now I will use zola over cobalt.
 A tiny migration and feature comparison story.

 <!-- more -->

+**Note: "gutenberg" got [renamed][rename] to "zola" in September 2018.**

 While [cobalt][cobalt] is a pretty nice and easy static site generator written in Rust (in the vein of [Jekyll][jekyll], the famous tool used for GitHub pages), I struggled a bit.
 Especially that the stylesheet compilation is not enabled by default yet, but also other tiny annoyances or missing features played into that.
-I still want to stick with [Rust][rust] and the only other active option here is [<del>gutenberg</del><ins>zola</ins>][gutenberg].
+I still want to stick with [Rust][rust] and the only other active option here is [<del>gutenberg</del><ins>zola</ins>][zola].
 But to be honest, this one also comes with its complications.

-**Cobalt** is your tool for a quick blog-like setup, because it supports the usual two different article types of (static) pages and blog posts. **Gutenberg** doesn't really have such distinction, and therefore you need to be more elaborate if you want to achieve the same.
+**Cobalt** is your tool for a quick blog-like setup, because it supports the usual two different article types of (static) pages and blog posts. **Zola** doesn't really have such distinction, and therefore you need to be more elaborate if you want to achieve the same.

 ### Not all perfect, but we're getting there

 Since both projects are pretty young, they share similar shortcomings: the template libraries are usually not feature complete yet or behave a slightly bit different than their spiritual role models.
 Mostly one can work around those issues, but it's a bit painful still.

-Gutenberg shines here a bit brighter, since it supports macros and shortcodes.
+Zola shines here a bit brighter, since it supports macros and shortcodes.
 Especially the latter is something nice, because I can quickly enrich my pages with snippets, which are usually weird or hard to be done purely in Markdown.
 Embedded HTML is not the nicest thing and if I can abstract them away, I'm all in for that.

-Another tiny plus: Gutenberg is supported by [Netlify][netlify], therefore I do not need to install the binary somehow on their side.
+Another tiny plus: Zola is supported by [Netlify][netlify], therefore I do not need to install the binary somehow on their side.
 Now I can let it build the final site on deployment and skip committing a prebuilt project.
 Pretty sure I could have done it with cobalt as well, but this way it worked out of the box.

 ### Tools, tools, tools